BafnaTejas/DAP_Crime_Analysis_LA/README.md

 7. Create a new database in your PostgresSQL and in MongoDB

+8. After This create a new server in PostgreSQL.

+9. Run All the queries which are mention in below file which is mention below to create tables structure in postgreSQL
+   i.
+SQL query.txt

-8. Then download DAP_project_crimeanalysis.py file in your system
+10. Then download DAP_project_crimeanalysis.py file in your system

-9. Open your jupiter notebook or any other IDE's
+11. Open your jupiter notebook or any other IDE's

-10. Run requirement.txt using following command
+12. Run requirement.txt using following command

 	pip install -r requirement.txt

-11. After all requirements installed just run .py final
+13. After all requirements installed just run .py final